volitank/pyshell/docs/source/sections/pyshell_arguments.rst

 input
 -----

-With pyshell input can be either a string or bytes, and there is no need to specify ``text=true`` as with subprocess
+With pyshell input can be either a string or bytes, and there is no need to specify ``text=True`` as with subprocess

 .. code-block:: python